 Another big factor to the time is how quickly you give us feedback and changes where they are needed.
 If we are delayed from getting feedback, your project will be delayed.
 And feedback is not the only thing you need to do.

-As we discussed content above, depending on the route you choose to take, there will be a time commitment to writing, gathering, and preparing all content.
+As we discussed the content above, depending on the route you choose to take, there will be a time commitment to writing, gathering, and preparing all content.
 And this time is not included in the 2-6 weeks.
 This happens before we start the build process.
-You must be committed to see the project through and devote the time needed to achieve the best possible results.
+You must be committed to seeing the project through and devote the time needed to achieve the best possible results.

 As you can see there are many factors that change the costs of a web design project.
 With our package style and monthly payments, many things are added into a single payment.
 But a monthly payment is not right for every business.
 If you are looking for a low budget, one-time cost website then we are probably not the best solution.